joont92/joont92.github.io/source/_posts/english/Phinease-and-Ferb-The-Fast-and-the-Phineas-본문-해석.md

 ---
-title: The Fast and the Phineas 본문/해석
+title: Phinease and Ferb - The Fast and the Phineas 본문/해석
 date: 2019-01-24 09:15:59
 tags:
+    - Phineas and Ferb
+    - The Fast and the Phineas
 ---

 So Ferb, what should we do today?